ac3lab/ac3lab.github.io/_posts/running-posts/2024-01-06-post_running.md

 To analyze calories, I plotted two graphs:

-{% include figure.html path="assets/img/Posts_Images/2024-01-06-post_running-Images/11.webp" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-06-post_running-Images/11.webp" class="img-fluid rounded z-depth-1" %}
-{% include figure.html path="assets/img/Posts_Images/2024-01-06-post_running-Images//12.webp" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-06-post_running-Images//12.webp" class="img-fluid rounded z-depth-1" %}

 <p align="justify">
 The first one makes clear the positive correlation between calories and distance, meaning if you want to burn more calories, run more (remembering that correlation doesn't imply causality, but in this case, I know it does).
 The second one doesn't show a correlation between calories and speed.
 Note that many times I burned almost the same amount of calories, running at different average speeds (probably during the many 5km runs).